ShawnXxy/AzMySQL-Connectivity-Checker/README.md

 - Supports Single, Flexible (please provide FQDN).
 - Supports Public Cloud (*.msyql.database.azure.com), Azure China (*.mysql.database.chinacloudapi.cn)

+< For Security Consideration, you might not be able to execute the Powershell Script with error such as 'xx.ps1 cannot be loaded because running scripts is disabled on this system'.
+To fix this error, you can change ExecutionPolicy by using 'Set-ExecutionPolicy Unrestricted', or 'Set-ExecutionPolicy Bypass' or unblock the script using 'Unblock-File script_name.ps1'.
+Refer to https://social.technet.microsoft.com/wiki/contents/articles/38496.unblock-downloaded-powershell-scripts.aspx for more details on the security setting. >

 **In order to run it you need to:**
 1. Open Windows PowerShell ISE (in Administrator mode if possible) In order for a network trace to be collected along with the tests ('CollectNetworkTrace' parameter) on the Windows Machine, PowerShell must be run as an administrator.